Swiss Society for the Common Good: Welfare organisations in the 20th century

-In the 20th century, the SGG founded various private welfare organisations: Pro Juventute in 1912, Pro Senectute in 1917, the Foundation for the Promotion of Community Centres and Community Halls in 1918, and Pro Mente Sana in 1978.
+In the 20th century, the SSCG founded various private welfare organisations: Pro Juventute in 1912, Pro Senectute in 1917, the Foundation for the Promotion of Community Centres and Community Halls in 1918, and Pro Mente Sana in 1978.
 By founding and supporting conferences and setting up a secretariat in 1930, it contributed to understanding in family policy (Swiss Family Protection Commission 1931, Pro Familia 1942), to the coordination of private welfare organisations, and to the professionalisation of social work.
 In 1932, it initiated the Swiss National Conference for Social Work (LAKO), which initially focused on coordinating refugee aid and led to the founding of Swiss Mountain Aid in 1942.
 In 1934, it initiated the founding of the Central Information Office for Welfare Organisations ZEWO.

-From the mid-19th century onward, the SGG received financial resources through donations and bequests.
+From the mid-19th century onward, the SSCG received financial resources through donations and bequests.
 In the 20th century, its assets under management rose steadily from CHF 180,000 in 1910 to CHF 5.7 million in 1980 and CHF 63 million in 2009.
 This enabled it to focus on granting subsidies and providing assistance in individual cases.
 At the same time, the expansion of social welfare structures and the lack of integration of the new socialist-oriented reform forces diminished the political influence of the think tank, which was characterised by conservative values, economic liberalism, and criticism of the welfare state.

 Reorientation in the 21st century

 In the 1990s, a reorientation began that led to increased promotion of volunteer work.
-The SGG supports the volunteer app Five up, which was developed to coordinate volunteer work.
-It is jointly supported by the SGG, the Swiss Red Cross (SRK), and Apps with love (AWL) (until 2021 under the leadership of the company Five up Community AG).
+The SSCG supports the volunteer app Five up, which was developed to coordinate volunteer work.
+It is jointly supported by the SSCG, the Swiss Red Cross (SRK), and Apps with love (AWL) (until 2021 under the leadership of the company Five up Community AG).
 Five up comprises a front end with native apps and a web app in four languages (German, French, Italian, and English) and a cloud-based back end.
 The number of registered users rose to over 100,000 between the app's launch in summer 2018 and summer 2021, especially as there was a greater need for volunteer coordination at the beginning of the COVID-19 pandemic.
 Five up won gold in the Enterprise category at Best of Swiss Apps in 2019.

-A commission of the SGG is investigating volunteer work.
-The managing director of the SGG noted in spring 2023 that the extent of volunteer work in Switzerland is not declining.
+A commission of the SSCG is investigating volunteer work.
+The managing director of the SSCG noted in spring 2023 that the extent of volunteer work in Switzerland is not declining.
 Sixty-two percent of Swiss people are involved in volunteer work, but it is becoming more individualistic and less long-term, making it more difficult and time-consuming to coordinate.

 Part of this reorientation was the launch of the "Think+Do Tank" Pro Futuris in 2022, which aimed to develop new opportunities for democratic participation and new self-images of Switzerland as the "nation's drawing room".
-In addition, the SGG held a debate among think tanks on climate change in 2022.
+In addition, the SSCG held a debate among think tanks on climate change in 2022.